Sysmic76/Rita/_pages/quick-start-guide.md

 ## Local Installation Support

 The bot can also be run locally without Heroku.
-The local setup requires more steps since the database needs to be setup and the development tools need be installed.
+The local setup requires more steps since the database needs to be set up and the development tools need to be installed.
 Start with the steps 1 and 2 in Setting up a [New Bot](/new-bot/) and then [Click Here](/local/)

 ## Setup on a Raspberry Pi